Cyclic code

 INPUT:

-• c – A vector with the same length as the code
+• c – a vector with the same length as the code

-• An element of the message space
+OUTPUT: an element of the message space

 EXAMPLES: